joey nicotra Zq90mDUbaxk unsplash 1 scaled joey nicotra Zq90mDUbaxk unsplash 1 scaled

 One common reason is when your tongue is enlarged or swollen.
 It is easier to bite down on it frequently in this case while you are sleeping.

 If one wants to prevent biting the tongue in sleep, the person must first find the cause of it.
-Frequent biting may be an indication of sleep apnea, bruxism, nighttime seizures, or stress.
+Frequent biting may be an indication of sleep apnea, bruxism2, nighttime seizures, or stress.
 And it is important to acknowledge that sleep-related disorders can be dangerous and not only affect your oral health but also your entire health.

 2. Causes Of Biting Tongues In Sleep